PivotalServicesOss/rabbitmq_messaging_library/README.md

     }
 ```

-- If not provided, the default values `HostName='localhost', Vhost='/', Username='guest' and Password='guest'` will be used.
+- If not provided, the default values will be used.
+Please refer [here](https://github.com/PivotalServicesOss/rabbitmq_messaging_library/blob/master/src/Configuration/ServiceConfiguration.cs) for the defaults.

 #### For adding a publisher/producer of messages